illumio-shield/illumio-splunk-app/IllumioAppforSplunk/README.md

 1. Navigate to Settings -> Indexes
 2. Click the **New Index** button in the top-right
 3. Enter an index name and select **Illumio App for Splunk** from the App dropdown menu
-4. Set the other index parameters based
+4. Set the other index parameters based on your expected event volume and retention policy
 5. Click **Save**

 > [!NOTE]